xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 ### Telemetry

-The Compass Peering design uses the rich telemetry available in IOS-XR and the NCS5500 platform to enable an unprecedented level of insight into network and device behavior.
-Compass peering leverages Model-Driven Telemetry and NETCONF along with both standard and native YANG models for metric statistics collection.
+The Peering fabric design uses the rich telemetry available in IOS-XR and the NCS5500 platform to enable an unprecedented level of insight into network and device behavior.
+The Peering Fabric leverages Model-Driven Telemetry and NETCONF along with both standard and native YANG models for metric statistics collection.
 Telemetry configuration and applicable sensor paths have been identified to assist providers in knowing what to